sama1mansn/greenfield-docs/docs/release-notes/roadmap.md

 ## Upcoming

-### August 31st, Upgrade Mekong Testnet

-This version will implement a hard fork for Greenfield MeKong Testnet, which can be upgraded with zero downtime.
-At the same time, this version will introduce some advanced features:

-- Support SP graceful exit: It enables SP to join the network freely and exit the network without affecting the user storage experience
-- Support migrating bucket: Users can migrate their bucket from one SP to another on their own needs
-- Support expired group member: Group members can be given an expiration time, after which they will no longer have access to the group even though their account remains part of the group

-### September 7th, Mekong Testnet Nagqu Hardfork
-Nagqu hardfork is an experimental upgrade on the Greenfield Testnet.
-By introducing a break change and upgrading through hardfork, Greenfield can smoothly transition, which means we can upgrade Greenfield through hardfork in the future without any downtime.
-This version will introduce one key feature:

-- Support deposit payment account bank module funds into payment module.

-### October, Launch Mainnet Lena
+### October 17th, Launch Mainnet Lena

-This version will be our first version for Greenfield Mainnet, including all key features introduced on the Testnet.
+This version will be our first version for Greenfield Mainnet, including major features introduced on the Testnet, please refer to [Features](./features.md) for details.

 ## Long Term